 Who Is the Mediator?

-What Do You Do During Mediation?
+What Do You Do During the Mediation Phase?

 The defense will watch your reactions closely to anticipate whether you will take a low settlement offer.
 Your reaction may also make them believe you won’t make a good witness at trial.
 In other words, their impression of you will go a long way in the defense attorney’s evaluation of the case and the likelihood they will agree to a settlement during mediation.